andre-d/organic/README.md

 Usage: orgASM.exe [parameters] [input file] [output file]

 [output file] is optional, and [input file].bin will be used if it is not specified.
+If you specify an input or output file as "-", the standard input/output will be used instead of reading from the disk.

 ### Parameters

+**--big-endian**

+Switches output to big-endian mode, the reverse of notchian syntax.

+Shorthand: -b

+**--equate [key] [value]**

+Specifies an equate to use at assembly-time.
+Same as .equ in-code.

+Shorthand: -e

 **--help**

 Displays usage information.

 Shorthand: -h, -?, /h, /?

-**--output-file [filename]**

-An alternative way to specify the output file.

-Shorthand: -o, --output

 **--input-file [filename]**